 Project period: December 2021 - December 2023

 Project leader: Stefan Ivanell, Uppsala universitet

 The complexity of Northern European wind conditions and new grid requirements for wind farm control challenge the state of industrial wind farm modelling.
-High-fidelity large-eddy simulation (LES) is considered the most accurate tool for such applications.
-However, the large computational demand limits the use of LES to fundamental academic studies.
-The lattice Boltzmann method (LBM) states an alternative to classical LES models and offers significantly higher computational efficiency.
+High-fidelity large-eddy simulation (LES) is considered the most accurate tool for such modelling tasks.
+However, the immense computational demand of the method limits the use of LES to fundamental academic studies.
+The lattice Boltzmann method (LBM) states an alternative to classical LES approaches and offers a significantly higher computational efficiency.
 Already now, LBM-LES is replacing lower fidelity models in various industries.
 This project will close remaining gaps in the wind-energy-specific modelling capabilities of LBM models.
 The resulting LBM framework will finally bridge the gap between academic high-fidelity modelling and the industrial practice.
 This holds the potential for notable uncertainty reductions in power and load estimation that will directly benefit a resource and cost-efficient wind power development.

 The goal of the project is to develop and validate a GPU (Graphic Processor

-technology as a basis for new calculation methodology.
+model as a basis for a new wind farm modelling framework.

-The purpose of this calculation methodology is to enable advanced simulations of
+The purpose of this framework is to enable high-fidelity simulations of

 New project: Using Physics-Informed Machine Learning for reusing power system components